23 Years Ago: Vince Gill Wins Two Grammy Awards for ‘I Still Believe in You’

-22 years ago today (Feb.
-24, 1992), Vince Gill left Los Angeles with two more trophies to add to his fast-growing collection.
+Twenty-three years ago today (Feb.
+24), Vince Gill left Los Angeles with two more trophies to add to his fast-growing collection.

-It was on this date in 1992, that the singer won two Grammys at the 35th annual Grammy Awards, for Best Country Song and Best Male Country Vocal Performance, for his tune, ‘I Still Believe in You.’
+It was on this date in 1992 that the singer won two trophies at the 35th annual Grammy Awards, for Best Country Song and Best Male Country Vocal Performance, for his tune “I Still Believe in You.”

-The singer has won a total of 20 Grammy awards.
-The follow-up single to ‘I Still Believe in You,’ ‘Don’t Let Our Love Start Slipping Away’ also landed at the top of the charts, with the album selling in excess of three million units.
+Gill has won a total of 20 Grammy Awards.
+His next single, “Don’t Let Our Love Start Slipping Away,” also landed at the top of the charts, with the album selling in excess of three million units.

 See a Childhood Photo of Vince Gill